harish-shivaram/shilly-jekyll/_art/hiroshige.md

 twilight over a mountain village engulfed in snow, through which three people are struggling home.
-Snow, rain or mist are favoured background conditions against which Hiroshige sets his travellers, often depicted crossing each others' paths, emphasizing the transcience of existence.
+Snow, rain or mist are favoured background conditions against which Hiroshige sets his travellers, often depicted crossing each others' paths, emphasizing the transience of existence.

 Working in the nineteenth century, Hiroshige and Hokusai each preferred to creates landscapes rather than portraits of actors, wrestlers, poets and